 4:00 PM -

-Investing in a Digital Caribbean
+Investing in High-Tech, High Skilled Caribbean Jobs

 The digital economy is expected to make up to 25% of the global GDP in less than a decade and an estimated 60-70% of new valued created in the global economy over the next decade will be based on digitally-enabled platforms.
 In the Caribbean, where travel between islands is difficult and local industries like tourism are significantly affected by natural disasters, the digital economy represents a clear pathway to a more resilient and prosperous future.
 Despite this opportunity, challenges persist in fully realizing a vision of a robust digital Caribbean economy.
 In places like Puerto Rico, which boasts some of the highest availability of scientists and engineers per capita and 22,000 STEM students graduating each year, there is a need for more digitally-focused careers to match and retain the talent on the island.
 In other islands in the Caribbean, internet access remains limited, with upwards of 40% of some populations lacking access to an internet connection.
 In this plenary session, speakers will highlight opportunities to invest in projects that are preparing the Caribbean to take advantage of the growing digital economy, discuss approaches to promote equitable access to digital platforms, and focus on the unique assets of the Caribbean that have the potential to propel the region to the forefront of the digital economy.